Yan Fu: Life

 It was not until after the Chinese defeat in the First Sino-Japanese War (1894–95, fought for control of Korea) that Yan Fu became famous.
 He is celebrated for his translations, including Thomas Huxley's Evolution and Ethics, Adam Smith's The Wealth of Nations, John Stuart Mill's On Liberty and Herbert Spencer's Study of Sociology.
 Yan critiqued the ideas of Darwin and others, offering his own interpretations.
 The ideas of natural selection and survival of the fittest were introduced to Chinese readers through Yan's work.
 The former idea was famously rendered by Yan Fu into Chinese as tiānzé (天擇).
 Yan popularized the theory of evolution, emphasizing its ramifications for China and establishing Social Darwinism as the framework according to which the majority of Chinese intellectuals and politicians understood international conflicts.

 Yan Fu served as an editor of the newspaper Guowen Bao.
 He became politically active, and in 1895, he was involved in the Gongche Shangshu movement, which opposed the Treaty of Shimonoseki ending the First Sino-Japanese War.

+In March 1895, he wrote an article in which he described China as a sick man.
+According to Yan:

+A nation is like a human.
+If an individual is not physically active, the body will be weak.
+If a person is active physically, the body will be strong.
+This is common sense.
+How about a sick man?
+If he wants to transform his sick body into a strong one overnight, he is bound to overdo.
+Pursuing this strategy to become strong will actually speed up his death.
+Does today's China look like a sick man?

+Yan contended that to become a strong nation, the Chinese people must improve their physical strength, intelligence, and moral values.
+He criticized opium smoking and foot binding, the latter based on the idea that only a healthy mother could produce healthy children.

 In 1909, he was given an honorary Jinshi degree.
 In 1912 he became the first principal of National Peking University (now Peking University).
 Today the university holds an annual academic conference in his honor.